datafaker-net/datafaker/docs/documentation/performance140.md

 ### Initialization

-It's worth to measure since initially during initialization of Faker object it requires to initialise all the providers objects and read all the yaml files for providers.
+It's worth to measure since initially during initialization of Faker object it requires to initialize all the providers objects and read all the yaml files for providers.

 Tests for initialization could be found at `net.datafaker.benchmark.initialization`
 Initialization: